wandb/docs/docs/tutorials/xgboost.md

 # HyperParameter Sweep

-Weights and Biases also enables you to do hyperparameter sweeps, either with our own [Sweeps functionality](/guides/sweeps/python-api) or with our [Ray Tune integration](/guides/sweeps/advanced-sweeps/ray-tune).
-See [our docs](/guides/sweeps/python-api) for a full guide of how to use more advanced hyperparameter sweeps options.
+Weights and Biases also enables you to do hyperparameter sweeps, either with our own [Sweeps functionality](/guides/sweeps) or with our [Ray Tune integration](/guides/integrations/ray-tune).

 **[Click Here](https://wandb.ai/morgan/credit_score_sweeps/sweeps/iuppbs45)** to check out the results of a 1000 run sweep generated using this notebook